Close Menu

 • Assist in conflict resolution by focusing on what’s working well.

-See also Understanding Torpidity: A Comprehensive Guide
+See also Understanding Traitorship: A Complete Guide to a Complex Concept

 Today, we’re focusing on transforming criticism into praise and cultivating a mindset of appreciation.